 This model continued to expand, prodded on by the rise of the Medici Family’s banking and trade acumen to further facilitate trade.
-With the rise of status and wealth, a premium was placed on exploration later leading to the Columbus discovery of the Americas.
+With the rise of status and wealth, placing a premium on exploration.
+Later leading to the Columbus discovery of the Americas.
 This led to the continuing trend of today’s fluent marketplaces where corporations aim to transcend nationalities to consider themselves as world providers.

 Being a global provider or expanding into a world merchant, new challenges arise that can sink the initiative if handled poorly.
 Pertinent to expansion is the application of global leaders that can not only guide the transition but can culturally adapt themselves and the business to the new market.
 As old as globalization is, it is shocking to realize how underrepresented the study of global leadership is.
-Pioneers in the study, Joyce Osland, Allan Bird, and Mark Mendenhall, have outlined the framework of the global leadership model that identify the core competencies around business acumen, relationship building, and managing themselves.
+Pioneers in the study, Joyce Osland, Allan Bird, and Mark Mendenhall, have outlined the framework of the global leadership model that identifies the core competencies around business acumen, relationship building, and managing themselves.
 Revolving throughout all of these knowledge areas is the ability of a leader to be comfortable in an ambiguous environment and to expertly guide people through highly complex situations.

 If leadership is challenging, then global leadership is perplexing.
 Studies have found that there were a number of criteria that make global leadership so difficult beginning with communications.
-While communication is difficult enough between two homogeneous people, when you incorporate a large number of interacting variables from language and context to ambiguity and cultural perspectives that minute alterations can enable disproportionate effects of complexity.
+While communication is difficult enough between two homogeneous people when you incorporate a large number of interacting variables from language and context to ambiguity and cultural perspectives that minute alterations can enable disproportionate effects of complexity.

 Coupled with technological advances, generational shifts that violate previously held taboos, and an informational overload paired with a continual flux of organizational change, global leadership is becoming one of the most complex sciences that is affecting mankind.

-This changes the dynamic of the work environment and how work gets accomplished, it does not change the focus from work needing to get accomplished.
-This spatial separation of virtual teams and telecommuting combined with global work environments create a number of challenges to include alignment of priorities, accountability of goal accomplishment, and team cohesion.
-There are two key factors when evaluating remote or virtual positions that are shifting from a focus on time to a focus on results.
+This changes the dynamic of the work environment and how to accomplish it.
+It does not change the focus from work needing to get accomplished.
+This spatial separation of virtual teams and telecommuting combined with global work environments creates a number of challenges.
+Including alignment of priorities, accountability of goal accomplishment, and team cohesion.
+There are two key factors when evaluating remote or virtual positions.
+Shifting from a focus on time to a focus on results.
 The second key is the recognition that remote employees and teams need additional leadership time, support, and attention based on their lack of availability.

 Copyright © 2024 9m Consulting - All Rights Reserved.